zlthinker/zlthinker.github.io/blog/_posts/2018-12-06-branch-and-bound.md

 ![]({{site.baseurl}}/images/BnB_domain.png)

+Rather than search inside a 6-D space, GO-ICP uses a nested BnB search.
+The outer BnB searches the rotation space and solves the bounds and corresponding optimal translations by calling an inner translation BnB.
+In this way, it only needs to maintain two queues with significantly fewer cubes.

 #### Bound of registration error

 Given a sub-domain of rotation and translation $$C_r \times C_t$$, we aim to compute the bound of registration error between two point sets, i.e.,